Welcome to the Neuropsychology of Decision-Making Lab

 Pi-Ju (Marian) Liu, PhD

+Dr. Hanoch is an Associate Professor in risk Management at Southampton Business School.
 Yaniv Hanoch is a professor of decision science at Plymouth University’s School of Psychology in the UK.
 He is a published author on the topic of behavioral economics and healthy behaviors and actively contributes journal research.
 Dr. Hanoch received his Ph.D. from the University of Haifa in 2004.
 He also completed the UCLA/RAND Post-Doctoral Training Program in Public Health from the Department of Health Services at the UCLA School of Public Health.
 Dr. Hanoch’s research interests include bounded rationality; older adults decision-making; medical decision making; risk-taking; offenders/ex-offenders risk taking and decision making.
 He was a recipient of the Robert Wood Johnson Foundation Investigator Award in Health Policy Research.

 Joshua Paul is a PhD student in the Social Psychology program of Claremont Graduate University.
 He holds an MA in Social Psychology and Evaluation from CGU and a BA in Liberal Arts from St. John’s College, Annapolis.
-His research interests include the interactions between social biases and motivational processes and the applications of these principals to decision-making and health disparities.
+His research interests include the interactions between social biases and motivational processes and the applications of these principles to decision-making and health disparities.

 Previous Team Members